 How do I enter the Juried Show?

 Submitting your art to the 3rd Annual Juried Show is easy!
 After you review all requirements in the prospectus, submit the necessary information via this form.
 There is a non-refundable entry fee of $25 to submit up to 3 pieces of art, with a $10 fee for additional submissions.
-The submission deadline is December 30th, 2018, and submissions are now closed.
+The submission deadline was December 30th, 2018, and submissions are now closed.

 If you have any questions, please contact us.